-But this is not a guarantee that you’ll get this uninstall all the time.
+But this is not a guarantee that you’ll have this method all the time.

-You see, there are lots of ifs and buts attached with source code and not that many advantages.
-This is the reason why I do not recommend using the source code to install the software in Ubuntu.
+You see, there are lots of ifs and buts attached to source code and not that many advantages.
+This is why I don’t recommend using source code to install software on Ubuntu.

-Few more ways to install applications in Ubuntu
+Few Other Ways to Install Applications in Ubuntu

-There are a few more (not so popular) ways you can install software in Ubuntu.
+There are a few more (not so popular) ways you can install software on Ubuntu.
 Since this article is already way too long, I won’t cover them here.
-I am just going to list them here:
+I’ll just list them below:

-If you have already been using Ubuntu, what’s your favorite way to install software in Ubuntu Linux?
+If you already use Ubuntu, what’s your favorite way to install software on Ubuntu Linux?
 Did you find this guide useful?
 Do share your views, suggestions and questions.